An algebraic geometric model of an action of the face monoid associated to a Kac-Moody group on its building: Abstract

 \section{Abstract}

-We described in \cite{M1} a monoid $\GD$, the face monoid, acting on the integrable highest weight modules of a symmetrizable Kac-Moody algebra.
-It has similar structural properties as a reductive algebraic monoid whose unit group is a Kac-Moody group $G$.
+The face monoid $\GD$ described in \cite{M1} acts on the integrable irreducible highest weight modules of a symmetrizable Kac-Moody algebra.
+It has similar structural properties as a reductive algebraic monoid whose unit group is a symmetrizable Kac-Moody group $G$.
 We found in \cite{M5} two natural extensions of the action of the Kac-Moody group $G$ on its building $\Omega$ to actions of the face monoid $\GD$ on the building $\Omega$.
-Now we give an algebraic geometric model of one of these actions of the face monoid $\GD$ on the building $\Omega$, where $\Omega$ is obtained as a part of the $\F$-valued points of the spectrum of homogeneous prime ideals of the Cartan algebra of the Kac-Moody group $G$.
-We determine all $\F$-valued points of the spectrum of homogeneous prime ideals of the Cartan algebra of $G$.
+Now we give an algebraic geometric model of one of these actions of the face monoid $\GD$ on $\Omega$, where the building $\Omega$ is obtained as a part of the $\F$-valued points of the spectrum of all homogeneous prime ideals of the Cartan algebra $CA$ of the Kac-Moody group $G$.
+We describe the the spectrum of all homogeneous prime ideals of the Cartan algebra $CA$ and determine its $\F$-valued points.